-CONTRASTIVE FEATURE HIERARCHIES were once common in phonological analyses.
-I have been attempting to trace their history in phonological theory in general, and in Germanic phonology in particular (Dresher 2015, 2016a, 2016b, 2017).
-This paper reviews a particularly interesting example in this genre, an analysis of changes in the Scandinavian runic alphabet, or futhark, by Jørgen Rischel (1934-2007).
+Contrastive feature hierarchies were once common in phonological analyses.
+Dresher (2015, 2016, 2018, 2022) has traced their history in phonological theory in general, and in Germanic phonology in particular.
+This article reviews a particularly interesting example in this genre, an analysis of changes in the Scandinavian runic alphabet, or futhark, by Jørgen Rischel (1934-2007).

-In section 1, I briefly review the older Scandinavian system of runes representing vowels, and the changes in the Proto-Scandinavian vowel system that led to this system becoming out of step with the phonological inventory.
-Sections 2 and 3 review Rischel's analyses of the changes in the runes for vowels and obstruents, respectively.
-In section 4, I consider Rischel's insightful comments on 'branching diagrams' (contrastive feature hierarchies), and the criteria he proposes for ordering features.
-Section 5 is a brief discussion of the origins and history of branching tree diagrams in phonology, and section 6 presents a theory of contrastive specification that is consistent with Rischel's analysis.
-Section 7 is a brief conclusion.
+In section 2, I briefly review the older Scandinavian system of runes representing vowels, and the changes in the Proto-Scandinavian vowel system that led to this system becoming out of step with the phonological inventory.
+Sections 3 and 4 review Rischel's analyses of the changes in the runes for vowels and obstruents, respectively.
+In section 5, I consider Rischel's insightful comments on "branching diagrams" (contrastive feature hierarchies), and the criteria he proposes for ordering features.
+Section 6 is a brief discussion of the origins and history of branching tree diagrams in phonology, and section 7 presents a theory of contrastive specification that is consistent with Rischel's analysis.
+Section 8 is a brief conclusion.